-APPENDIX P - MEMORANDUM OF UNDERSTANDING
+APPENDIX O - MEMORANDUM OF UNDERSTANDING

-This Memorandum of Understanding is made and entered into this day of , by and between the State of Minnesota and its Department of Public Safety, Department of Natural Resources, and Department of Corrections (the "Employer"), and the Bureau of Criminal Apprehension Agents' Association, the Minnesota State Patrol Troopers Association, the Minnesota Conservation Officers' Association, and the Gambling Enforcement Agents Association (cumulatively the "Association") to be included as part of the collective bargaining agreement between the Employer and the Association for the period from July 1, 2003 to June 30, 2005 (the "Labor Agreement").
+This Memorandum of Understanding is made and entered into this 14th day of January, 2016, by and between the State of Minnesota and its Department of Public Safety, Department of Natural Resources, Department of Commerce and Department of Corrections (cumulatively, the "Employer"), and the Bureau of Criminal Apprehension Agents' Association, the Minnesota State Patrol Troopers' Association, the Minnesota Conservation Officers' Association, the Minnesota Fugitive Apprehension Agents' Association, the Commerce Fraud Agents' Association, and the Gambling Enforcement Agents' Association (cumulatively, the "Association") to be included as part of the collective bargaining agreement between the Employer and the Association for the period from July 1, 2015 to June 30, 2017 (the "Labor Agreement").

-The following issues were raised during the negotiations of the Labor Agreement, but were not resolved by the parties.
-Accordingly, the parties hereby agree that they shall continue to meet and confer in a timely manner on the following issues.
-The parties further agree that, unless the parties enter into a written agreement signed by both of them which modifies or clarifies the Labor Agreement, the parties shall continue to be bound the expressed terms and conditions of the Labor Agreement with regard to such issues.
+The parties hereto agree to meet and confer in a timely manner on the following issues which were raised, but not resolved, during negotiations of the 2015 - 2017 Labor Agreement.
+The parties further agree that, unless the parties enter into a signed written agreement modifying the labor agreement, they will continue to be bound by the same with regard to such issues: